tasmota/docs/docs/Rules.md

 #### Result
 `Pos1` is changed when the rotary encoder is turned while button is not pressed. `Pos2` is changed while button is pressed.
 Both `Pos1` and `Pos2` are published whatever is the button position, so both trig at the same time.

-The button will still have it's default action (such as toggling power).
+The button will still have its default action (such as toggling power).
 If you want to avoid that, you need to capture the button into a dummy rule such as `ON Button1#state DO Delay 0 ENDON`.

 The range of the rotary encoder is hardcoded in `#define ROTARY_MAX_STEPS 10`.
 If you want to change the range, you must change the value in your `user_config_override.h` and [recompile](Compile-your-build).